spacewalkproject/spacewalk-wiki/DebianUbuntuSupportIn27.md

 ----

-## Upgrading Spacewalk to 2.7
-Spacewalk 2.7 changes the parsing to handle the debian package version components according to definitions from here: https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Version
-After an update to Spacewalk 2.7 the existing Debian/Ubuntu channels must be cleaned and synced again to import the right versions.

 ## Required Client Update
 The client needs to be fixed also to report an X instead of a 0 as release if it is empty.